Connoropolous/tech-manual/setup_development_environment.md

 $ git pull
 ```

-### Build and Install Ruby (may want to check for the latest version)
+### Build and Install Ruby

+At the time of writing 2.2.1 was the latest.

 ```
-$ rbenv install 2.2.0
+$ rbenv install 2.2.1
-$ rbenv global 2.2.0
+$ rbenv global 2.2.1
+$ gem install bundler
+$ bundle
 ```
-NB : *Ruby 2.2.0 has new dependencies* : `sudo apt-get install libffi-dev`

 ### Pull the Loomio codebase